 In the UK, such diseases are kept at bay by the high immunisation rates and this is why it’s so important for us to protect young people against a range of diseases such as polio, cancers, tetanus and diphtheria and meningitis.

 Babies and pre-school children receive immunisations through their GP surgery.
-The vaccination schedule for babies and young children is available on the NHS website.
+The vaccination schedule for babies and young children is available on the NHS website including a measles webpage and a MMR (measles, mumps and rubella) vaccine webpage.

 All children at primary school are offered a nasal spray vaccine to protect them against the flu as part of the NHS childhood vaccination programme.